 In Lima, the sleek and modern Westin (2011) features spacious suites with views across the city down to the Pacific Ocean and an amazing spa with an extensive menu of Peruvian inspired services.
 The soon-to-be-opened luxury boutique Hotel B (2013), originally a mansion designed by famous French architect Claude Sahut in Lima’s bohemian district, is currently being renovated to bring back the traditional class and opulence of the original home and promises 17 elegant and unique accommodations.
 This built upon the success of its “sister hotel”, Titilaka, a gorgeous luxury hotel on the shores of Lake Titicaca.

 Luxury properties can now be found outside of Lima and Cusco as well.
 In Peru’s picturesque Sacred Valley, the impressive Luxury Collection Tambo del Inka (2010) boasts exuberant style and design and maximum luxury for guests.
 Starwood’s Luxury Collection also offer Paracas Luxury Collection, bringing this quality of service to another fascinating destination.
-To the far north, and the sandy coast running up to Ecuadorian border, luxury properties such as DCO Suites have sprung up adding yet another dimension to the places on offer.
+To the far north, and the sandy coast running up to Ecuadorian border, luxury properties have sprung up adding yet another dimension to the places on offer.

 As well as the development of luxury hotels, all manner of experiences have made their way on to Peru’s travel menu.
 In the Amazon jungle, both Delfin Amazon Cruises and Aqua Expeditions have brought a high level of luxury to the rainforest, allowing travellers to experience this very wild part of the world from a comfortable base.
 The Delfin II, when it was launched in 2009, took “luxury and authenticity in the Peruvian Amazon to new heights” with its gorgeous wooden interiors, ample suites.
 When it’s counterpart the Delfin I was refurbished in late 2010 it developed on this even further, this time with only 4 suites to give guests even more privacy and personalisation.
 The MV Aqua, meanwhile, offered a more sleek and modern alternative to the Amazonian authenticity of Delfin, with modern facilities and refined atmosphere, and in 2011 the MV Aria ship taking the biscuit for its inclusion of modern luxury services and amenities – it even has a gymnasium!